CHTC/chtc-website-source/_uw-research-computing/get-help.md

 -   Tuesday morning: 10:30 am - 12:00 pm
 	- Online via Zoom
 -   Thursday afternoon: 3:00 - 4:30 pm
-	- In person at Morgridge Hall 6631 (1st Thursdays)
+	- In person at Morgridge Hall, Room 5621 (1st Thursdays)
 	- Online via Zoom (2nd, 4th, 5th Thursdays)

 Please sign in before joining the Zoom room.
 You can find the Zoom link in a Facilitator's email signature or in the login message when you log into a CHTC server.